Joanne and Stephen's fostering story | Fostering People

 After seeing an advert in their local newspaper, the couple took some time to deliberate the practicalities of fostering.
 They decided that it was a win-win opportunity, allowing Joanne to return to a career in care while offered a loving, stable home for a child in need.
 From here, they contacted Fostering People, and were delighted when their application was successful.

 Over the last six years, Joanne and Stephen have opened their home to eight young people on long-term placements and many others on short-term, respite arrangements.
 The couple currently fosters three young boys between the ages of one and nine.
 One of these boys has been with the couple for three years and suffers from learning difficulties.
-This placement was originally supposed to be respite, but soon became long-term after the child’s challenging behaviour improved dramatically under the couple’s care.
+This placement was originally supposed to be respite, but soon became long-term foster care after the child’s challenging behaviour improved dramatically under the couple’s care.
 Joanne and Stephen are currently in the process of making this a permanent arrangement, which will allow the child to remain with them until the age of 21.